 8. Emergency Preparedness

-Example a: The inspector requested for review the agreement letter with the offsite Volunteer Fire Department (VFD) to verify that an agreement was in effect detailing the type of support provided by the offsite VFD, the type of training provided to the offsite VFD by the licensee, and the frequency for reviewing and updating the agreement.
+Example 8a: The inspector requested for review the agreement letter with the offsite Volunteer Fire Department (VFD) to verify that an agreement was in effect detailing the type of support provided by the offsite VFD, the type of training provided to the offsite VFD by the licensee, and the frequency for reviewing and updating the agreement.

 The violation: The licensee failed to update the agreement letter for the offsite VFD as required by Section 4.0 of the Emergency Plan, “Local Offsite Assistance,” requires in part that “Agreement Letters are renewed every four years.”
 The agreement letter for the offsite VFD was last updated and reviewed 5 years ago.